Common Relationship Problems & How Therapy Helps Couples Heal

 What’s usually happening:

 Resentment builds up (see: communication breakdown, unresolved expectations).
 Someone feels unseen.
 Someone is depressed or anxious.
 Life gets busy.
-Sex becomes another task.
-Eventually, you’re not touching at all.
+Intimacy may begin to feel like another responsibility rather than a source of connection.

 How therapy helps:

 We address the emotional disconnection first.
 Often, intimacy returns when people feel heard and safe.
 Sometimes we also talk practically: when did this start?
-What do you need to feel desire?
-What gets in the way?
+What helps you feel emotionally connected, safe, and open to intimacy?

 Why Couples Therapy Matters (And When to Start)

 Here’s what I tell people: don’t wait until you’re thinking about divorce.
-Come when you’re noticing distance.
-Come before resentment calcifies.
+Seek support when you begin noticing emotional distance or recurring relationship challenges.

 The couples who do best in therapy are the ones who come before they’re in crisis.
 They’re saying, “We love each other, but something’s off.
 We want to understand what’s happening.”